korosoangela2-lang/owner/README.md

 This project is licensed under the MIT License.
 ## copyright
-@2026 All rights should be preserved.
+@2026.All rights should be preserved.